 - VCDX certification updates will follow VCAP releases

 Overview of the VMware Certification changes in 2019.
-Those changes are changing the naming convention and so when you’ll pass a new VCP this year, the name of the certification will reflect the year when you passed the VCP (resp the year when you fullfilled the requireents).
+Those changes are changing the naming convention and so when you’ll pass a new VCP this year, the name of the certification will reflect the year when you passed the VCP (resp the year when you fulfilled the requirements).
 Here are some examples of the new VCP naming conventions.

-As you can see, new VCP certification exam based on vSphere 6.7 shall be out later this month.
+As you can see, new VCP certification exam based on vSphere 6.7 is out now.
+Please read our detailed post about VCP6.7-DCV 2019 VMware Certification Exam Officially Announced.

 Screenshot from VMware blog post.